muneeb2560/codsoft/README.md

-# HTML/CSS and JavaScript Calculators
+# HTML/CSS and JavaScript Calculator

 This repository contain a Modern calculator built with HTML, CSS, and JavaScript.